omnilaboratory/obd/docs/GUI-tool.md

 ## JS SDK

 The JS SDK is located under [/SDK](https://github.com/omnilaboratory/DebuggingTool/tree/master/sdk).
-It implments a complete set of APIs for HD wallets and client applications.
-It manages pub/priv keys genertion and helps developers automatically fill in the OBD arguments which is hardly to be manually finished.
+It implements a complete set of APIs for HD wallets and client applications.
+It manages pub/priv keys generation and helps developers automatically fill in the OBD arguments which are hard to be manually finished.

 ## How to use APIs